stacksjs/stacks/README.md

 # local workflow, to be released with 0.24.0
-npx artisan install # installs all dependencies npx artisan dev # starts one of the dev servers (components, functions, pages, or docs) npx artisan commit # follow CLI prompts for committing changes npx artisan release # creates the releases for the stack & consequently, publishes them to npm
+npx artisan install # installs all dependencies npx artisan dev # starts one of the dev servers (components, functions, pages, or docs) npx artisan build # follow CLI prompts to select which library (or server) to build npx artisan commit # follow CLI prompts for committing changes npx artisan release # creates the releases for the stack & consequently, publishes them to npm